 Risks of Torsoplasty Surgery

-It is one of the safest operations, hands down!
-Remember, liposuction is performed just under the skin – it does not invade any body cavity.
-However, it is still surgery and must be performed under the care of an expert, skilled and experienced surgeon.
+Liposuction is one of the safest operations, hands down!
+Remember, it is performed just under the skin – it does not invade any body cavity.
+The procedure is still surgery, however, and must be performed under the care of an expert, skilled, and experienced surgeon.
 Dr. Jacobs will discuss surgery risks with you during your consultation to ensure that you are well informed.

 Why Choose Dr. Jacobs for Torsoplasty Surgery in Boca Raton?